Main Index

 The curve was conceived by the sophist Hippias of Elis in about 430 B.C. and was used by him in his work to trisect the angle ( [1] , Book IV, XXX, p.
 252 ).
 About 350 BCE the curve was used by Deinostratos for squaring the circle.
 Because of the later application it is called quadratrix of Hippias, but due to the original application it is also called the trisectrix of Hippias.

 Quadratrix of Hippias is the first named curve other than circle and line.
 It is also the first curve requiring more than a straightedge and compass and the first one that must be plotted point by point.
-Following a construction described by jesuit monk Christoph Clavius (1537-1612) we can construct a dense set of points on quadratrix in such a way that we divide the segment typeset structure and the right angle typeset structure into typeset structure equal parts by consecutive halving and construct the corresponding intersection points as described above.
+Following a construction described by jesuit monk Christoph Clavius (1537-1612) we can construct a dense set of points on quadratrix in such a way that we divide the segment and the right angle into equal parts by consecutive halving and construct the corresponding intersection points as described above.
 Clavius believed that in such a way we can construct every point of the curve, but Descartes (correctly) opposed this conclusion.

-To trisect an acute angle typeset structure
+To trisect an acute angle

 or parametrically